 Coarsely grind the coffee beans, as if you’re making French press coffee.
 Combine the beans and coconut milk in a medium saucepan over medium-high heat.
 Bring to a boil and let boil for 7 to 8 minutes.
-Add the sugar and stir until it dissolves completely and continue to boil for 4 more minutes.
+Add the sugar and stir until it dissolves completely, then continue to boil for 4 more minutes.

 Turn off the heat and stir in the almond milk.
 Add the extracts and salt.
 Let the mixture sit and cool for about 45 minutes to an hour.

 Strain the mixture to remove the large chunks of coffee beans.
 Freeze in ice cream maker according to manufacturer’s instructions.